NEW: The Waldo Canyon Fire is 70% contained

 Evacuation orders for all except the hardest hit areas were lifted by late Sunday for most of the 32,000 residents who were forced from their homes after winds last week whipped the blaze that has been described as the most destructive in state history.
 The fire killed two people, destroyed nearly 350 homes and damaged dozens more.

-The U.S. Forest Service has warned it could be mid-July before the fire is fully under control.
-As of Monday evening, the fire was 70% contained.
+The U.S. Forest Service has warned it could be mid-July before the fire is fully controlled.

 The aircraft crashed while fighting the White Draw Fire near Edgemont, South Dakota, the U.S. Northern Command said.
 No information was available about the crew.